-Given the knowledge, skill, and field experience, the EMT-Paramedic graduate will be able to:
+Given the knowledge, skill, and field experience, the EMS graduate will be able to:

 - Demonstrate professional conduct and interpersonal communication skills with patients, co-workers, and other health care professionals both verbally and in writing. - 2.
 Initiate and continue pre-hospital care including the recognition of present conditions, assessment of the patient and initiation of appropriate therapies. - 3.
-Evaluate and adjust the treatments according to patient response. - Meet the state of Ohio/National Registry requirements of the EMT-Paramedic examination.
+Evaluate and adjust the treatments according to patient response. - 4.
+Meet the state of Ohio/National Registry requirements for certification at the level of program completion.